 This service returns information on an existing prediction model that is securely stored on the Schneider-Electric platform.

-Amount of calls to the API in the SANDBOX are limited.
 To get a full experience and extend the thresholds, please subscribe to the API and use the production environment.

 Run in Postman collection